bizquigs/rosa-workshop-content/rosa-content/200-ops/autoscaling.md

     It is important to note, that even though we are enabling autoscaling via the OpenShift Cluster Manager, this can also be done via the ROSA CLI.

 1. Log back into the OpenShift Cluster Manager by [clicking here](https://console.redhat.com/openshift).
-If you need to reauthenticate, use the credentials provided by the workshop team.
+If you need to reauthenticate, use your Red Hat SSO credentials.

 1. In the Cluster section, locate your cluster and click on it.